obsevify/next-cms-ghost/README.md

 [![PRs welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

 Create and publish flaring fast blogs with this Jamify blogging system.
 Powered by the React framework Next.js and content fed by headleass Ghost, you'll get a production ready hybrid static & server rendered website that you can easily distribute globally.
-At the same time your content creators can continue to work with the Ghost authoring system as they are used to.
+At the same time your content creators can continue to work with the Ghost authoring system as they used to.

 &nbsp;

 ## 🎉 Demo

-> Play with the [Demo](https://next.jamify.org/) to get a first impression.
+Play with the [Demo](https://next.jamify.org/) to get a first impression.

 &nbsp;